Imperial Gallon To Us Gallon

 Q: Can I use an online converter?

 A: Yes, many online converters are available.
-However, ensure you specify whether you are converting from imperial to US gallons or vice versa, to avoid errors.
+Still, ensure you specify whether you are converting from imperial to US gallons or vice versa, to avoid errors.
 Check for the converter's accuracy and use the precise conversion factor if precision is required.

 Q: Why are there two different gallons?